Hello-DataSkillUp/Engagement-Survey1/README.md

 - Identify key drivers of engagement for the groups.
 - Extend the analysis to demographic categories such as race, department, and job level to identify disparities.

-**_This difference in mean recommendation scores, mean percentage agreeable responses, eNPS scores, and the percentage of promoters and detractors warrants a deeper dive into the responses of both genders._**